 Peak electricity consumption exceeds 69,000 MW

-TEHRAN – Iranian Energy Minister Ali-Akbar Mehrabian has said the peak demand for electricity in the country has reached 69,278 megawatts (MW) during the summer, indicating a five percent increase compared to the highest demand for electricity in the previous year which was 67,000 MW, IRNA reported.
+TEHRAN – Energy Minister Ali-Akbar Mehrabian has said the country’s peak electricity consumption in the current Iranian calendar year (started on March 21) has reached 69,278 megawatts (MW), which is 2,000 MW more than the figure for the previous year.

-According to Mehrabian, the increase in temperature is the main reason for the rising electricity demand in the country.
+Speaking to the press on Monday, Mehrabian said the gap between electricity supply and demand was around 19,000 MW in the previous year, however, due to the significant surge in demand the figure is expected to reach 20,000 MW in the current year, ILNA reported.

-“The country’s average temperature has increased by one degree compared to last year, and in some regions such as Khuzestan, Bushehr, Hormozgan, and even the northwest of the country, we have seen a temperature increase of four-five degrees,” the minister said.
+According to the minister, the average temperature in the country has been 38 degrees on the Celsius scale since the beginning of the year so far, which shows an increase of 1.1 degrees compared to the same period last year.

 Over the past decade, constant temperature rising and the significant decrease in rainfalls across Iran have put the country in a hard situation regarding electricity supply during peak consumption periods.